 Personally, we're all for themed Christmas decorations.
-After all, it's good to be different right?
+After all, it's good to be different, right?
 A coastal-inspired yuletide celebrates the breezy beauty of the ocean, while also tying in beach-chic style.
-Think ornaments that reference the creatures of the sea and nautical tones and textures that bring the coastline in.
+Think ornaments that reference the creatures of the sea alongside nautical tones and textures that bring the coastline in.
 Don't worry, you don't even have to live by the beach to adopt this unique Christmas style.
-These eight coastal Christmas tree ideas will have you thinking you're on a seasonal vacay in no time.
+These nine coastal Christmas tree ideas will have you thinking you're on a seasonal vacay in no time.

 1. Choose a blue and white color palette.